Source basics

 before it transitions to chargeable

-is asynchronous because the customer is redirected to the PayPal site and must take additional action to authorize the transaction.
+is asynchronous because the customer is redirected to the site and must take additional action to authorize the transaction.

-Other payment methods only create single-use sources.
+Other only create single-use .

-Sources must have a reusable
+must have a reusable

 value of true

-before they can be used to make multiple charges.
-Reusable sources can't be created using a public API key.
-As a result, both Drop-in payments and DigitalRiver.js with elements only generate single-use sources.
-To make them reusable once created (assuming the source's type
+before they can be used to make multiple .
+Reusable sources can't be created using a .
+As a result, both and only generate single-use sources.
+To make them reusable once created (assuming the source's supports reusability), you must .
+This flips reusable

 to true

-and prevents the source's state
+and prevents the source's from becoming consumed

-once it's associated with the checkout.
+once it's associated with the .

-Refer to primary and secondary sources
+Refer to

-A source's flow
+A flow

 represents how your customers experience the payment process and what authentications they must complete.
 The enumerated flow